-In this year's Asia-Pacific Fraud Snapshot report, IVT rates in the region sustained by 1% for the fourth year in a row, despite a 16% increase in the number of impressions analysed.
+The 2022 TAG Asia-Pacific Fraud Snapshot found that invalid traffic (IVT) rates in TAG Certified Channels in the region were held under 1% for the fourth year in a row.
 Specifically, the analysis found a 0.56% rate for invalid traffic in TAG Certified channels, where multiple entities involved in the transaction, such as the media agency, buy-side platform, sell-side platform, and/or publisher, have achieved the TAG Certified Against Fraud Seal.
 In Non-Certified Channels (NCC), the rate was more than 66% higher at 0.93%.

 For the first time, TAG’s Asia-Pacific Fraud Snapshot also included a special analysis of IVT in China, in partnership with a key TAG partner, the China Advertising Association (CAA) The CAA is a national non-profit industry organization voluntarily formed by advertisers, publishers, intermediaries, as well as local advertising industry organizations.